On Expressivity of Height in Neural Networks: RELATED WORK

-A plethora of depth separation studies have shown the superiority of deep networks over shallow ones from perspectives of complexity analysis and constructive analysis.
+A popular idea in depth theory is the complexity characterization that introduces appropriate complexity measures for functions represented by neural networks \cite{pascanu2013number, montufar2014number, telgarsky2015representation, montufar2017notes,serra2018bounding,hu2018nearly,xiong2020number,bianchini2014complexity, raghu2017expressive,sanford2022expressivity,joshi2023expressive}, and then reports that increasing depth can greatly boost such a complexity measure.
 The complexity analysis is to characterize the complexity of the function represented by a neural network, thereby demonstrating that increasing depth can greatly maximize such a complexity measure.
 Currently, one of the most popular complexity measures is the number of linear regions because it conforms to the functional structure of the widely-used ReLU networks.
-For example, \cite{pascanu2013number, montufar2014number, montufar2017notes,serra2018bounding, hu2018nearly, hanin2019deep} estimated the bound of the number of linear regions generated by a fully-connected ReLU network by applying Zaslavsky’s Theorem \citep{zaslavsky1997facing}. \cite{xiong2020number} offered the first upper and lower bounds of the number of linear regions for convolutional networks.
-Other complexity measures include classification capabilities \citep{malach2019deeper}, Betti numbers \citep{bianchini2014complexity}, trajectory lengths \citep{raghu2017expressive}, global curvature \citep{poole2016exponential}, and topological entropy \citep{bu2020depth}.
+For example, \cite{pascanu2013number, montufar2014number, montufar2017notes,serra2018bounding, hu2018nearly, hanin2019deep} estimated the bound of the number of linear regions generated by a fully-connected ReLU network by applying Zaslavsky’s Theorem \cite{zaslavsky1997facing}. \cite{xiong2020number} offered the first upper and lower bounds of the number of linear regions for convolutional networks.
+Other complexity measures include classification capabilities \cite{malach2019deeper}, Betti numbers \cite{bianchini2014complexity}, trajectory lengths \cite{raghu2017expressive}, global curvature \cite{poole2016exponential}, and topological entropy \cite{bu2020depth}.
 Please note that using complexity measures to justify the power of depth demands a tight bound estimation.
 Otherwise, it is insufficient to say that shallow networks cannot be as powerful as deep networks, since deep networks cannot reach the upper bound.